CDCgov/cladecombiner/docs/fixed_agg_workflow.md

 Taxon(BA.2, tip=True)      : Taxon(BA.2, tip=False)
 ```

+## Using and saving the aggregation

+The resulting mapping can be used to re-name taxa in, for example, line-list data.
+A `dict[str,str]` can be obtained via `res.to_str()` which can be fed into the `replace` methods in [pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.replace.html) or [polars](https://docs.pola.rs/api/python/stable/reference/expressions/api/polars.Expr.replace.html).

+The `res.to_str()` dictionary can be saved for posterity by writing to file using python's [`json.dumps()`](https://docs.python.org/3/library/json.html) function.

+Saving the python script for posterity is also recommended.
+Where the saved map is an exact record of how the particular input taxa were mapped, the script can be used on a new set of input taxa to produce a new mapping.

 ## Important settings

 When creating the `BasicPhylogeneticAggregator`, there are two important arguments: `off_target` and `sort_clades`.